Julia Donovan Darlow: Career

 Darlow has served on a number of boards of directors and boards of trustees, including the boards of the Detroit Medical Center, Hutzel Hospital, Michigan Opera Theatre, Marygrove College, Michigan Women's Foundation, the University Musical Society, Hella North America, Inc., North American Lighting, Inc., Intermet Corporation and Hueck Foils, Inc.

-Darlow served as a member of the University of Michigan Board of Regents from January 1, 2007 – December 31, 2015.

-Election as University of Michigan Regent

 In 2006 Darlow was one of four candidates who sought one of the two Democratic nominations for the University of Michigan Board of Regents, whose members are elected by Michigan voters to eight-year terms.
-Incumbent Regent Kathy White; Denise Ilitch, daughter of Little Caesars owner Mike Ilitch; and Democratic activist Casandra Ulbrich.
+Also running in that election were incumbent Regent Kathy White; Denise Ilitch, daughter of Little Caesars owner Mike Ilitch; and Democratic activist Casandra Ulbrich.
 White and Darlow won the Democratic nominations for U-M Regent at the August 2006 Michigan Democratic Party Convention.

-Darlow was elected to the U-M Board in the November 7, 2006, election, finishing in second place with 1,633,250 votes.
+Darlow was elected to the University of Michigan Board of Regents in the November 7, 2006, election, finishing in second place with 1,633,250 votes.
 Darlow was sworn in as a Regent on January 1, 2007.
+Darlow did not run for reelection in 2014.
+She was succeeded by Democrat Mike Behm.